 90% of the body’s serotonin is made in the gut

 Neurotransmitters are chemical messengers that communicate signals from one nerve cell to the other.
 They play a role in how we think and feel.
 The enteric nervous system found in the gut produces and uses over 30 different neurotransmitters.

 Bacterial balance seems to be an important player in neurotransmitter production.
-Low levels of the neurotransmitter serotonin is commonly linked to depression.
-Serotonin is considered our “happy” feel good neurotransmitter and leads to a calm/relaxed feeling.
+Low levels of the neurotransmitter serotonin are commonly linked to depression.
+Serotonin is considered our “happy” feel-good neurotransmitter and leads to a calm/relaxed feeling.

 The serotonin theory of depression is very short-sided because it neglects the role of inflammation in the depression model, but it is still important to have a healthy level of serotonin for good mental health.